NWalker1208/embattled/instruction-set.md

 - I considered switching to a flags-based approach for comparing values and handling errors.
 However, I decided to stick with the design of having multiple compare instructions, rather than having flags or multiple jump/branch instructions.
   - This prevents needing to have many extra instructions for both branching on and loading flags.
   - This also prevents needing to have multiple jump instructions in addition to multiple compare instructions.
+- I considered allowing A single mnemonic to map to different opcodes that accept different sizes of immediate values (4, 8, 12, or 16-bit), but decided this didn't offer enough value to be worth the complexity.
+Instead, instructions will simply accept the size of immediate value that makes sense for their use case.
+This decision should be easy to reverse later if necessary.